IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

   in significant portions of the honest stake with appreciable duration/frequency/duty cycle.

-## Why Genesis prefix selection can be slower than Praos chain selection

-It was decided the node should still mint blocks when in Connecting and Syncing.
-Any honest nodes minting stale blocks (creating several short forks) could slightly help the adversary create alternative chains, but the risk of many honest nodes skipping many slots they could have created a competitive chain is more dangerous.
-If a node leaves CaughtUp just before the slot it leads, then it will likely mint the same block it would have minted in CaughtUp.
-There are two subtleties.

-* In that case of such lucky timing, the node won't select the block it just minted!
-Because doing so would advance its immutable tip, which is never allowed in Connecting and only allowed in Syncing when all of our peers similarly advance their immutable tip.
-TODO Note that Deferred Validation would let us propagate our minted block without having selected it!
-If all our peers select it, then we could too, even in Syncing.
-TODO Would DV be able to thereby unclog the network if all honest nodes were in Syncing?
-I think so, unless a peer of ours has a Syncing peer that branches off `k` before our minted block?

-* If we were in Connecting or Syncing for a while before leading, it's possible that our minted block will not be competitive, since our selection may have become conservative (eg truncated to a `k`-extension of `Anchor_j`).

 ## The eclipse detection rule

 TODO look for a recent drop in density